Byron Bay — Water Temperature, Sea Conditions & Trends

 Water Temperature Chart Over the Last 30 Days

-Water temperature in Byron Bay today is lower than both a week ago and a month ago.
-Currently, the sea water temperature at this location matches the average for this day in previous years.
+Water temperature in Byron Bay has fallen over the last month but risen over the last 7 days.
+Currently, the sea water at this location is slightly cooler than average for this day in previous years.

-According to our forecast, Water temperature in Byron Bay will be 21.9°C in the next 7 days.
+According to our forecast, Water temperature in Byron Bay will be 21.0°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Sea Temperature Data